EpiModel/EpiModel/README.md

 ### Documentation and Support

-**Website.** The main website for EpiModel, with tutorials and other supporting files, is here: <a href="http://epimodel.org/" target="_blank">http://epimodel.org/</a>.
+**Website.** The main website for EpiModel, with tutorials and other supporting files, is here: <a href="http://www.epimodel.org/" target="_blank">http://www.epimodel.org/</a>.

-**Methods Paper.** A good place to start learning about EpiModel is the main methods paper published in the *Journal of Statistical Software.* It is available at: <a href="http://doi.org/10.18637/jss.v084.i08" target="_blank">http://doi.org/10.18637/jss.v084.i08</a>.
+**Methods Paper.** A good place to start learning about EpiModel is the main methods paper published in the *Journal of Statistical Software.* It is available at: <a href="https://doi.org/10.18637/jss.v084.i08" target="_blank">https://doi.org/10.18637/jss.v084.i08</a>.

-**Summer Course.** Network Modeling for Epidemics is our annual 5-day course at the University of Washington where we teach the statistical theory, software tools, and applied modeling methods using EpiModel. <a href="http://statnet.github.io/nme/" target="_blank">Our course materials</a> are open-source and updated annually around the time of the course.
+**Summer Course.** Network Modeling for Epidemics is our annual 5-day course at the University of Washington where we teach the statistical theory, software tools, and applied modeling methods using EpiModel. <a href="https://statnet.org/nme/" target="_blank">Our course materials</a> are open-source and updated annually around the time of the course.

-**Getting Help.** Users are encouraged to use Github issues on this repository as a place to ask questions (both technical coding quesitons and conceptual modeling questions), report bugs, and request new features & functionality.
+**Getting Help.** Users are encouraged to use Github issues on this repository as a place to ask questions (both technical coding questions and conceptual modeling questions), report bugs, and request new features & functionality.
 Broader modeling questions can be posted on the Discussions board here.

 ### The EpiModel Gallery